How to Know If You Have an Abscess Tooth: Symptoms You Shouldn’t Ignore

 How Does a Dentist Confirm the Presence of a Tooth Abscess?

-Your dentist will perform a physical examination by visually looking at the affected tooth.
-They will look for symptoms of redness, swelling, and drainage.
-Further, they also check for the symptoms of sensitivity to touch, heat, and cold temperatures.
-They also recommend dental X-rays to detect the extent of infection.
-X-rays track the presence of pus, the extent of bone damage, and the spread of infection within the oral cavity.
-In advanced stages of infection, dentists may perform CT scans to identify the spread of the infection to areas such as the neck and face.
+Your dentist will perform a physical examination by looking at the affected tooth.
+They will check for visual symptoms of redness, swelling, and drainage.
+Further, they also check the sensitivity to touch, heat, and cold temperatures.
+Dental X-rays detect the extent of infection, track the presence of pus, the extent of bone damage, and the spread of infection within the oral cavity.
+In advanced stages of infection, dentists may perform CT scans to identify the spread of the infection to areas such as the neck and face.[4]
 Additionally, thermal tests evaluate the viability of the inner tooth pulp.
 Alongside, undergoing routine blood tests will help you assess the severity of the infection and the extent of its spread.

 What To Do if You Have an Abscess Tooth?